Acoustic analogies with general relativity, quantum fields, and thermodynamics: Generation of sound waves in acoustic spacetime

-Unlike gravitational waves, sound waves in fluids are longitudinal and can be generated as well by monopole and dipole sources.
-Although they will be considered in more details in sections~\ref{ch:pulsating_sphere} and \ref{ch:oscillating_sphere}, some results can be anticipated here.
-When $T_{00} \sim \rho c_0^2$ (rather than $T_{jk} \sim \rho_0 v_j v_k$) dominates aeroacoustic sound generation, as in jets with combustion or significant vapour condensation~\cite{Hirschberg2018}, acoustic power of the monopole source scales as $(\omega L/c_0)^4 \sim (|\vec v|/c_0)^4$, which is to be compared with squared eq.~(\ref{acoustic_velocity_spherical_classic}).
-As discussed above, the factor $(\omega L/c_0)^2$ associated with the amplitude is due to acoustic waves being longitudinal, as well as compressible and governed by the full Helmholtz equation, rather than its spatial (incompressible) part only (see eq.~(\ref{Einstein_field_equations_linear_low_indices_Helmhotlz}) in section~\ref{ch:pulsating_sphere} and the discussion which follows it).
-Acoustic power of a dipole source scales as $(\omega L/c_0)^6 \sim (|\vec v|/c_0)^6$, which can be compared with squared eq.~(\ref{particle_acceleration_spatial_Newtonian_gauge_dipole})).
-In section~\ref{ch:aeroacoustic_sound_generation_EMG} we will see that the same scaling can also be obtained from the analogy with the vector theory of electromagnetism, without referring to the more complicated second-order tensor theory of gravitation.
-Nevertheless, amplitude of longitudinal sound waves will be shown to be smaller than the amplitude of transverse electromagnetic waves by the same factor $(\omega L/c_0)^2$.
+Unlike gravitational waves, which require a quadrupole source, sound waves in fluids can be generated also by monopole and dipole sources, represented by the components $T^{00}$ and $T^{0j} = T^{j0}$ of the stress-energy tensor, respectively (see eq.~(\ref{eq:stress-energy_tensor_perfect_fluid_components})).
+Although they will be considered in sections~\ref{ch:pulsating_sphere} and \ref{ch:oscillating_sphere}, some results can already be anticipated.
+When $T_{00} \sim \rho c_0^2$ (rather than $T_{jk} \sim \rho_0 |\vec v|^2$) dominates sound generation, as in jets with combustion or significant vapour condensation~\cite{Hirschberg2018}, power of the acoustic monopole source scales as $(\omega L/c_0)^4 \sim (|\vec v|/c_0)^4$ (rather than ($|\vec v|/c_0)^8$), which will agree with squared eq.~(\ref{acoustic_velocity_spherical_classic}).
+As discussed above, the factor $(\omega L/c_0)^2$ multiplying the amplitude is due to acoustic waves being longitudinal, characterized with a single scalar, and the second-order time derivative from eq.~(\ref{quadrupole_moment_tensor_identity}).
+A slightly different analysis in frequency domain will show in section~\ref{ch:pulsating_sphere} that the factor can also be explained by compressibility of sound waves, due to which the metric perturbation tensor has to satisfy the full Helmholtz equation, not the Laplacian equation satisfied by an incompressible perturbation (see eq.~(\ref{Einstein_field_equations_linear_low_indices_Helmhotlz}) and the discussion which follows it).
+Power of an acoustic dipole source with the dominant components $T_{0j} \sim \rho_0 c_0 |\vec v|$ scales accordingly as $(\omega L/c_0)^6 \sim (|\vec v|/c_0)^6$, which can be compared with squared eq.~(\ref{particle_acceleration_spatial_Newtonian_gauge_dipole}).
+In section~\ref{ch:aeroacoustic_sound_generation_EMG} we will see that the same scaling follows from the analogy with the vector theory of electromagnetic waves (which is also more natural for dipole sources), without referring to the more complicated second-order tensor theory of gravitation.
+Nevertheless, the amplitude of longitudinal waves will be shown to be lower than the amplitude of transverse waves by the same factor as in the case of gravitational waves, $(\omega L/c_0)^2$ (see eq.~(\ref{Maxwell_currents_Lorenz_gauge_split_solution_far_geometric_field_dipole_moment_j_scaling})).